Benjamin Zephaniah

 He won the BBC Radio 4 Young Playwrights Festival Award in 1998 and was the recipient of at least sixteen honorary doctorates.
 A ward at Ealing Hospital was also named in his honour.
 His second novel, Refugee Boy, was the recipient of the 2002 Portsmouth Book Award in the Longer Novel category.
 In 1982, he released an album, Rasta, which featured the Wailers performing for the first time since the death of Bob Marley, acting as a tribute to Nelson Mandela.
 It topped the charts in Yugoslavia, and due to its success Mandela invited Zephaniah to host the president's Two Nations Concert at the Royal Albert Hall, London, in 1996.
 As an actor, he had a major role in the BBC's Peaky Blinders between 2013 and 2022.

-A vegan and animal rights activist, who called himself an anarchist, Zephaniah supported changing the British electoral system from first-past-the-post to alternative vote.
-In 2003, Zephaniah was offered appointment as an Officer of the Order of the British Empire (OBE) but publicly rejected the honour, stating that: "I get angry when I hear that word 'empire'; it reminds me of slavery, it reminds of thousands of years of brutality, it reminds me of how my foremothers were raped and my forefathers, brutalised".
+A vegan and animal rights activist, as well as an anarchist, Zephaniah supported changing the British electoral system from first-past-the-post to alternative vote.
+In 2003, Zephaniah was offered appointment as an Officer of the Order of the British Empire (OBE).
+He publicly rejected the honour, stating that: "I get angry when I hear that word 'empire'; it reminds me of slavery, it reminds of thousands of years of brutality, it reminds me of how my foremothers were raped and my forefathers, brutalised".

 Biography from the Wikipedia article Benjamin Zephaniah.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.